The Facts About California’s AB1825 Sexual Harassment Law

 - All supervisors and managers are required to complete the training every 2 years and within 6 months of hire.

-- The training must be 2 hours in length.
+- The training must be 2 hours in length for managers and supervisors and 1-hour in length for non-supervisory employees.

 - The training must have an interactive component.